 Publications & News

-•Putting the Pieces Together: Integrating NEPA with Other Federal Requirements, prepared for CLE International 6th Annual NEPA Conference, January 21-22, 2010 (coauthor)
+•Integrating NEPA with Other Federal Requirements, presented at CLE International NEPA Conference, January 23-24, 2012.

-•Endangered Species Regulatory and Case Law Update 2009, prepared for CLE International 16th Annual Conference On the Endangered Species Act, November 5-6, 2009 (contributor)
+•Endangered Species Regulatory and Case Law Update 2009, prepared for CLE International Endangered Species Act Conference, November 5-6, 2009.

-•The National Environmental Policy Act: Wetlands Issues Within the NEPA Process, prepared for the CLE International California Wetlands Conference, February 26-27, 2009 (coauthor)
+•The National Environmental Policy Act: Wetlands Issues Within the NEPA Process, prepared for CLE International California Wetlands Conference, February 26-27, 2009.

-•Consideration of Cumulative Impacts Under the National Environmental Policy Act, prepared for the CLE International 5th Annual NEPA Conference, February 23-24, 2009 (contributor)
+•Consideration of Cumulative Impacts Under the National Environmental Policy Act, prepared for CLE International NEPA Conference, February 23-24, 2009.

-•Endangered Species Regulatory and Case Law Update 2007, prepared For CLE International 14th Annual Conference On the Endangered Species Act and Habitat Conservation Planning, November 1-2, 2007 (contributor)
+•Endangered Species Regulatory and Case Law Update 2007, prepared for CLE International Conference On the Endangered Species Act and Habitat Conservation Planning, November 1-2, 2007.

 Real Estate, Land Use & Environmental Law Blog Posts